master-of-zen/Av1an/README.md

 </h4>
 <h2 align="center">Easy, Fast, and Efficient </h2>

 Start using AV1 encoding.
-All open-source encoders are supported (Aom, Rav1e, SVT-AV1) also VP9, VP8.
+All open-source AV1 encoders are supported (AOM, rav1e, SVT-AV1) also VP9, VP8.

 Example with default parameters: